essex-lab/grandlig-paper/README.md

 ## Concentration
 Input files to run the concentration simulations.

-## HelperScripts
-In this folder you will find general scripts which may be useful for running GCNCMC simulations in the future.

 ## Ligands
 Text files containing the name, smile string and calculated excess chemical potentials for the ligands studied in this paper.
 A notebook is provided to recreate the figures in the SI depicting the structure of the molecules.